daniele77/daniele77.github.io/_drafts/cpp-forward-declarations.md

 encountered in a commuter train in the morning, but two guys regular speakers at international C++ conferences, with a great visibility and influence on the C++ programmers.
-Well, it's not a new thing that most "young" C++ gurus ignore some topic like software design and architecture, but forward declarations... wow, that's really C++ bread and butter.
+Well, it's not a new thing that most "young" C++ gurus ignore some topic like software design and architecture, but forward declarations... wow, that's really C++ 101, and I think that understanding *why* they work (let alone when they should be used) is important.

 But what are forward declarations and why they're useful?